 Goodness will not save us from suffering.
-In fact it will increase our vulnerability, while the narcissists of the world wall off their feelings with a callous shell.
+In fact it will increase our vulnerability, while those who merely use others feel nothing in their callousness.
 Yet the first way of living is full of meaning and offers depths of joy, whereas the second is an empty shell.

 We need people who, when they suffer, will make the choice to accept their pain and to love, rather than taking the low road into despair or rage.
 We need you, when you make this choice.

 When a person's world is shattered there comes a moment, deep within, when they must make the choice.
 I say a moment, but actually it is many moments.
 The choice must be made and remade.
 Which might sound exhausting, but actually it means you only ever have to deal with one moment at a time.
+And that is all you have.
 After his wife died, Jack Gilbert wrote this poem about carrying the grief:

 He manages like somebody carrying a box